sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/00_agentic_web/readme.md

 #### Recent Developments and Future Plans
 The launch of integrated third-party apps marks a shift from earlier efforts like plugins and the GPT Store, which saw limited adoption.
 These apps enable interactive experiences and revenue opportunities, positioning ChatGPT as an e-commerce hub.
 OpenAI plans to refine these through developer feedback, roll out privacy enhancements soon, and expand into new categories while drawing lessons from tech history to drive innovation.

+**Overall**: ChatGPT is shifting from a single assistant to a platform where third-party, interactive apps live directly inside the chat.

 ---
 **San Francisco, CA** - OpenAI's recent flurry of announcements, including the introduction of "Agent Kit" and an "App SDK," has ignited speculation that the artificial intelligence leader is not just building new tools, but laying the groundwork for a fundamentally new era of the internet.
 This vision points towards a "post-app" web where intelligent agents, rather than traditional websites and applications, become the primary way users interact with the digital world.